 1. Provide a great consumer experience.
 The majority of negative reviews involve consumers feeling misled about a product.
 Be honest about what you’re selling and provide as much accurate, precise information about your product as possible to avoid any confusion or false expectations.

 2. Send follow-up emails after an Amazon purchase asking for feedback.
-Amazon asks for feedback following a purchase, but it’s a generic email with nothing special.
-Instead, send personalized review requests; ideally you want to send them shortly after they’ve received your product so its awesomeness is still fresh in their minds.
-You can even use a site like FeedbackFive to automatically send customized feedback request emails.
+Amazon asks for customer feedback following a purchase, but it’s a generic email with nothing special.
+Instead, send personalized review requests; ideally, you want to send them shortly after they’ve received your product so its awesomeness is still fresh in their minds.
+You can even use a site like FeedbackFive or Feedback Express to automatically send customized feedback request emails.
 Make it really easy for users to leave a review by including a link.

 3. Request Amazon reviews via newsletter and social media.
 Chances are, the folks subscribed to your newsletter and your fans on Facebook already like you, so why not ask them for reviews?
 There’s a decent chance they’ve already bought a product from you, so they can provide legitimate, positive Amazon customer reviews.
 In our article about getting reviews on Yelp, we noted that Yelp discouraged directly soliciting reviews.
 Amazon, on the other hand, is much more lax.